shinyay/legacy-code-sample-struts1/README.md

 ## Features

-- Simple Struts 1 configuration
+- Basic Struts 1.3 implementation
 - Basic Action class to handle requests
 - JSP page to display the message

 ## Requirement

-- Java 1.5
+- Java 1.5 or later
 - Apache Maven
+- (Optional) GitHub Codespaces (for running in Dev Containers)
-- Docker (for running in Dev Containers)
+- (Optional) Docker (for running in Dev Containers)

 ## Usage